AndrewCapon/USBHostMulti/README.md

 Main.cpp will also need changeing to your main ino file.

+## Default Test
+The current default test is to just test the Joystick driver.
+ONLY_JOYSTICK=1

 ## USBHostMultiDumperDriver
+To use the `USBHostMultiDumperDriver' set USE_DUMPER=1

-By default the sample code uses the `USBHostMultiDumperDriver`, this is very simple, it logs out the info about the configuration when a device is connected.
+This is very simple, it logs out the info about the configuration when a device is connected.

 Also every interface of the device is attached and you should see any data being sent from the device on those interfaces being logged.

 ## Multiple drivers
-In main.cpp changing USE_DUMPER to 0 will enable a test showing multiple drivers being registered.
+In main.cpp changing USE_DUMPER to 0 ONLY_JOYSTICK to 0 and will enable a test showing multiple drivers being registered.

 The drivers are not full drivers, just examples for showing the automatic registering of devices.